apollographql/apollo-ios/docs/source/initialization.md

 #### Pre-network
 - `MaxRetryInterceptor` checks to make sure a query has not been tried more than a maximum number of times.
-- `LegacyCacheReadInterceptor` reads from a provided `ApolloStore` based on the `cachePolicy`, and will return a resul if one is found.
+- `LegacyCacheReadInterceptor` reads from a provided `ApolloStore` based on the `cachePolicy`, and will return a result if one is found.

 #### Network
 - `NetworkFetchInterceptor` takes a `URLSessionClient` and uses it to send the prepared `HTTPRequest` (or subclass thereof) to the server.